No one likes promoting themselves.

 And when we don’t want to do something, we’ll do anything to avoid it (including making bad business decisions) because we’re being motivated by fear instead of being objective about what’s best for our business and our customers.

 A general rule of thumb for paid ads is that your cost per acquisition (CPA) needs to be less than your customer lifetime value (CLV).
-Which makes sense.
-If it costs you more to get a customer than the customer is worth, your business loses money (which defeats the purpose of your ad in the first place).
+Which makes sense because if it costs you more to get a customer than the customer is worth, your business loses money (which defeats the purpose of your ad in the first place).

 A lot of people think, “Eh, I’ll throw $100-$500-$1000 at Facebook and go from there.”

-Trouble is, until you have consistent sales, you have no idea what your customer’s customer lifetime value (CLV) is.
-You are merely guessing whether this strategy is positively impacting growth.
+But until you have consistent sales, you have no idea what your customer’s lifetime value (CLV) is.
+You’re just guessing whether this strategy is positively impacting growth.

-Then, you hyper focus on the wrong numbers like impressions (how many people saw your ad) instead of sales (how many people bought from you).
+Worse, you risk hyper-focusing on the wrong numbers like impressions (how many people saw your ad) instead of sales (how many people bought from you).